ChristopheBougere/stepfunctions-local/README.md

 | ***Fail*** | * |
 | ***Parallel*** | *ErrorEquals* parameter from *Catch* field not implemented yet. |

-## Recommendations

-We recommend to use [Localstack](https://github.com/localstack/localstack) to run you lambdas.

-Localstack provides an easy-to-use framework for developing Cloud applications.
-It locally runs several AWS services (including AWS Lambda).

 ## Want to contribute ?
 Wow, that's great !
 Feedback, bug reports and pull requests are more than welcome !